jdsmdev/go-test-report/README.md

 	<br/>
 </p>

 To view the tests in a particular test group, click on any of the test group indicators.
 A selected group indicator will be colored in black.
-The number of tests allocated per test group can be set with the `groupSize` command-line flag.

 <p align="center">
 	<br/>